 Though it may be an attractive proposition to thrift everything in your home and wardrobe, there are some things you may be better off purchasing new.
 Here’s what you should buy at thrift stores and what you should reconsider before you hit the register.

-Dressers, nightstands and even coffee tables of pristine quality can be found at any thrift store -though it may take you a while to find something that fits your style.
+Dressers, nightstands and even coffee tables of pristine quality can be found at any thrift store.
 Though some items may come with scratches or marks, there’s nothing a little DIY can’t fix!
 And considering the low price tag, you may even let yourself take some creative risks!

 Books are costly these days.
 If you’re a fan of owning hard copies, however, you don’t need to pay retail.
 Instead, opt for your local thrift shop, where you might find vintage and exclusive editions of books for cheap.

 Thrift stores are your best friend when it comes to collectible items.
-From antique kettles and clocks to record players and silk rugs, you never know what you’ll find when you enter a secondhand shop.
+From antique kettles and clocks to record players and silk rugs, you can find something one-of-a-kind that will be sure to impress.

 Do you know that most car seats have expiration dates?
 The lifetime of car seats is approximately six years.
 Manufacturers will often stamp these dates to make sure that parents are providing their children with the latest approved safety equipment.
 In addition, used car seats may be missing some parts that are crucial in case of any emergencies.
 Is saving a few dollars worth sacrificing safety?